Jason Anders: What is it that got you interesting in filmmaking in the first place?

 JD: My favorite Twilight Zone episode is "Walking Distance", the second one filmed, and I think the best of the lot.

-JA: In 1984 you directed Gremlins; looking back, how does the film compare to what you originally had in mind, and what challenges did you face as director for this classic movie?
+JA: In 1984 you directed Gremlins; looking back, how does the film compare to what you originally had in mind, and what challenges did you face on this picture?

-JA: Whose idea was it to get Chuck Jones involved in your films?
+JA: How did you get Chuck Jones involved in your films?

 JD: I had given Chuck a cameo in Gremlins as himself, and we were friends.
 He spent the whole day on Innerspace drawing pictures for the crew.
 Innerspace was probably the best time I'd had on a movie because the cast was so much fun and Jeff Boam's script was go good.
 People loved it at the preview.
 The picture tanked, though.

-JA: In 1989 you directed one of my favorite films, The 'Burbs, starring Tom Hanks; what do you feel are the most important aspects of directing a comedy, and who inspires you as a director?
+JA: What do you feel are the most important aspects of directing a comedy like your 1989 film, The 'Burbs, and who inspires you as a director?

 JD: The 'Burbs was made during a writers' strike, so I decided we should shoot in sequence in case the actors' ad-libs added to the story.
 Behaviorally it's a very funny movie, although none of the three endings we shot really worked.